atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 3.1:Changing Variables to Numeric</small> </h2>

+Figure 3.1 utilized a label encoder to replace all numeric values with non-numeric values, a requirement for linear regression.

 ### **4. Map out the Excel file for easy reference, allowing you to understand what the numeric values represent**

 <h2 align="center">